DiamondLightSource/nexgen/docs/api.rst

 To identify the scan axes and calculate the scan range:

 .. autofunction:: nexgen.command_line.cli_utils.ScanReader

-When dealing with an Electron Diffraction dataset, there may also be a need to convert the vectors to mcstas from another coordinate system convention, as well as save the relevant information about the new coordinate system into a NXcoordinate_system_set base class.
-The ``ED_call_writers`` function from the ``nxs_write.EDNexusWriter`` takes care of these computations.

-.. automodule:: nexgen.nxs_write.EDNexusWriter
-    :members:

 Finally, if using phil scopes instead of dictionaries to store the goniometer/detector/beamline/... information, the following function has been added: